parroty/excoveralls/README.md

 ### Notes
 - If meck library is being used, it shows some warnings during execution.
-- When "mix coveralls" fails, "mix test" in advance, might avoid the error.
+- When Erlang clashes at "mix coveralls", executing "mix test" in advance might avoid the error.

 ### TODO
 - It depends on curl command for posting JSON.
 Replace it with Elixir library.